AztecProtocol/engineering-designs/docs/chain-finalization-names/rfc.md

 ## What we propose

+- `unattested`: Latest block built locally by a validator, not yet attested
+  - We could consider not exposing it via RPC, since it's mostly used internally
+  - Name could be confusing, since the `unattested` chain tip may coincide with the `finalized` one, which is definitely attested
+  - Alternatively `candidate`, `local`, `provisional`
 - `latest`: Latest block proposed and attested by L2 validators
   - Formerly `provisional`
 - `committed`: Latest block included in an L1 checkpoint